Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Abstract

 \section{Abstract}

-The evaluation of large language models (LLMs) relies heavily on standardized benchmarks.
-These benchmarks provide useful aggregated metrics for a given capability, but those aggregated metrics can obscure (i) particular sub-areas where the LLMs are weak (``model gaps'') and (ii) imbalanced coverage in the benchmarks themselves (``benchmark gaps'').
-We propose a new method that uses sparse autoencoders (SAEs) to automatically uncover both types of gaps.
-By extracting SAE concept activations and computing saliency-weighted performance scores across benchmark data, the method grounds evaluation in the model's internal representations and enables comparison across benchmarks. {As examples demonstrating our approach,} we applied the method to two popular open-source models and ten benchmarks. {We found that these models consistently underperformed on concepts that stand in contrast to sycophantic behaviors (e.g., politely refusing a request or asserting boundaries) and concepts connected to safety discussions.
-These model gaps align with observations previously surfaced in the literature; our automated, unsupervised method was able to recover them without manual supervision.
-We also observed benchmark gaps: many of the evaluated benchmarks over-represented concepts related to obedience, authority, or instruction-following, while missing core concepts that should fall within their intended scope.} {In sum, our method offers a representation-grounded approach to evaluation, enabling concept-level decomposition of benchmark scores.
-Rather than replacing conventional aggregated metrics, CG complements them by providing a concept-level decomposition that can reveal why a model scored as it did and how benchmarks could evolve to better reflect their intended scope.} Code is available at \href{https://competency-gaps.github.io}{\texttt{competency-gaps.github.io}}.
+The evaluation of large language models relies heavily on standardized benchmarks.
+These benchmarks provide useful aggregated metrics, but can obscure (i) particular sub-areas where the models are weak (``model gaps'') and (ii) imbalanced coverage in the benchmarks themselves (``benchmark gaps'').
+To automatically uncover both types of gaps, we propose a simple new method using concept activations from sparse autoencoders, to identify fine-grained gaps on a per-concept basis.
+The method also benefits from grounding evaluation in the model's internal representations, as well as easy comparison across benchmarks.
+We applied the method to five popular open-source models and over a dozen benchmarks, as illustrative examples.
+As validation of the approach, we found that our automatic, unsupervised method was able to recover model gaps that have been previously documented in the literature (e.g., sycophancy), in addition to identifying novel model gaps.
+We were also able to automatically uncover benchmark gaps: core concepts that should fall within the scope of a given benchmark.
+Our ``competency gaps'' method can complement existing benchmarks by providing a concept-level decomposition of model behavior, and can also help benchmark developers improve and iterate upon benchmark design.
+Code is available at \href{https://competency-gaps.github.io}{\texttt{competency-gaps.github.io}}.